missall/VSiteParser/README.md

 ##Direction##

-VideoParser is a function that can return the .swf site.
+After the description above,you may already know,there is a function named "VSiteParser" that return the flash URL of the video URL you given as an argument.

+Depending on your own ideas,you can make many awesome stuff with it.

+For example,there is an element `<embed>` in HTML5.
+It is always used to embed multi-media such as flash and mp3 in webpage.